 Types of stakeholders

-Depending upon their placement, stakeholders of a company can be grouped into the two following categories:
+Depending upon their placement, stakeholders of a company can be grouped into the following two categories:

 1. Internal stakeholders